F2Projects/WebsocketServer/README.md

 	git clone git://github.com/firebreath/FireBreath.git firebreath

-entering the freshly created folder with `cd firebreath` and refresh all the dependencies source code with
+entering into the freshly created folder with `cd firebreath` and refresh all the dependencies source code with

 	git submodule update --init --recursive